 PUID Nam e

 Term Year

-1Rese earch C redit = 3 Bench Ho DNI.
+1Rese earch C redit = 3 Bench Ho CLI COLIDGE INFORMATION ON

-RESEARU CH COURSE INFORMATIO JN
+∆dd CH COURSE INFORMATION UN

-∆dd Drop Modify CRN SUBJECT COURSE NO. VAR.
-CREDIT Instructor Signature Da ate
+Drop Modify CRN SUBJECT COURSE NO. VAR.
+CREDIT Instructor Signature Date

 RESE ARCHEXPECTATIONS

-i) conduct project, ii) actively iii) contributiv) followin vi) contributiv) followin vi) contributivi) contributivi By signing allowing the with regard Enrollment in FS 698/699 entails an expectation of reasonable progress in scholarly research.
+i) conduct project, ii) actively iii) contributed iv) followin vi) contributed By signing allowing the with regard If a facule expectal Enrollment in FS 698/699 entails an expectation of reasonable progress in scholarly research.
 These expectations include: i) conducting independent research on the background, motivation, and prior work related to the primary subject of the research project, ii) actively participating in laboratory research at a level consistent with a professional research position, iii) contributing to overall laboratory operations, iv) following all safety guidelines and expectations associated with the research environment, v) following ethical research practices, vi) contributing to the written and oral dissemination of research findings By signing up for research credits, the student acknowledges agreement with the expectations set forth by the faculty member.
 By allowing the student to sign up for research credits, the faculty member acknowledges that if the student's progress is acceptable with regard to expectations articulated for the semester, the student will receive a satisfactory grade for the course.
 If a faculty member anticipates assigning an unsatisfactory grade due to the student's failure to meet expectations in one or more of the areas above, a detailed description of specific expectations must be provided and these expectations fully discussed with the student at the time of registration.

-Acknow vledge (of Expec tations
+Acknow vledge of Expec tations

-SIC SNATUE RE OF S TUDENT Date
+SIC SNATUE RE OF S TUDENT Date -

-SIC GNATUI RE OF A DVISOR Date
+SI GNATU RE OF A DVISOR Date -